-- Scanning requires that each file only be addressed by a single path under the scanning directory.
+Warning ■ Scanning requires that each file only be addressed by a single path under

+This requirement might be broken by the presence the scanning directory.
 This requirement might be broken by the presence of symlinks.
 By default the scanner returns an error if it detects a symlink.

-To allow symlinks, set the "lbr.storage.allowsymlink" on page 779 configurable to 1.
-This should only be done if all the symlinks only reference files and directories that are not under any scanned directory. - The scanner does not run if the depot is shared between servers.
+To allow symlinks, set the "lbr.storage.allowsymlink" on page 803 configurable to 1.
+This should only be done if all the symlinks only reference files and directories that are not under any scanned directory.

+The scanner does not run if the depot is shared between servers.